-Vegan Jackfruit Tuna Salad 🌱 The best all vegan jackfruit un-tuna salad recipe is also the easiest!
-Sorry Charlie . . . there’s no fish in this delish dish!
+Vegan Jackfruit Tuna Salad 🌱 This all vegan version of a classic tuna salad is so easy & so good!
+A beautifully balanced combo of jackfruit, white beans, fresh celery, onions, pickles & dressing.
+Sorry Charlie . . . there's no fish in this delish dish!

 The key ingredient in this recipe is the very versatile jackfruit.